2 Definitions and concepts

 Uncertainty

 There are different types of uncertainty.
 A common classification divides uncertainty into known knowns, known unknowns, and unknown unknowns.
-The type of uncertainty will impact the analytical approach and assurance activities required.
+The type of uncertainty will influence the analytical approach and assurance activities required.

 The Uncertainty Toolkit for Analysts in Government is a tool produced by a cross government group to help assessing and communicating uncertainty.